 Will a school lose control of its own budget?

-A qualified accountant/business director has the overview of all financial matters and is expected to provide savings through procurement, income generation and efficiency.
+Coast Acaemies has a Head of Finance who has the overview of all financial matters and is expected to provide savings through procurement, income generation and efficiency.
 At local level, schools still make decisions about how they spend their own budget.